agustinafassina/AzurePipeline.Shutdown/README.md

 # Automation pipeline:
-This repository contains an Azure Pipeline that stops an EC2 instance in AWS.
+This repository includes an Azure Pipeline designed to safely shut down an EC2 instance in AWS.
+It automates the process of stopping the instance to help manage resources efficiently.
 __________________________________________________________________

 ## For the use el schema: